 A waste product that is filtered from the blood by the kidneys and expelled in urine.

-A lump filled with either fluid or soft material, occurring in any organ or tissue; may occur for a number of reasons but is usually harmless unless its presence disrupts organ or tissue function.
+A lump filled with either fluid or soft material that can occur in any organ or tissue; it may occur for a number of reasons but is usually harmless unless its presence disrupts organ or tissue function.

 Surgical removal of the bladder.

-A common form of diabetes in which the body cannot properly store or use glucose (sugar), the body’s main source of energy.
+A common form of diabetes in which the body cannot properly store or use glucose (sugar) which is the body’s main source of energy.

-A drug that increases the amount of water in the urine, removing excess water from the body; used in treating high blood pressure and fluid retention
+A drug that increases the amount of water in the urine and removes excess water from the body; it is used in treating high blood pressure and fluid retention.

-Hormones responsible for the development of female sex characteristics; produced by the ovary.
+Hormones responsible for the development of female sex characteristics that is produced by the ovary.

 A behavioral technique that calls for scheduled toileting at regular intervals on a planned basis.
 Unlike bladder training, there is no systematic effort to motivate the patient to delay voiding and resist urge.

-A painless swelling of the scrotum, caused by a collection of fluid around the testicle; commonly occurs in middle-aged men.
+A painless swelling of the scrotum which is caused by a collection of fluid around the testicle; this commonly occurs in middle-aged men.

 The placement of semen into a woman’s uterus, cervix, or vagina.